Edgio

 You may apply different API schemas to different endpoints or operations by creating an API Security rule for each API schema.
 You should then restrict each API Security rule to only apply API schema validation to the desired set of endpoints or operations.

-6. Add an API Security rule that identifies the API schema created in the previous step and the set of requests to which it will be applied.
+5. Add an API Security rule that identifies a JSON schema created in the previous step and the set of requests to which it will be applied.

 1. From the URL Path(s) option, determine whether Edgio will perform URL path comparisons by exact match, regular expression, or wildcards.